Jan 0001 by

 These are known as the private key and the related public key.
 They are based on a one-way function – a process that is easy to go in one direction but computationally infeasible to execute in the inverse direction.

 For example, it is simple for the holder of a private key to calculate the public key – but it is not possible for the holder of the public key to determine what the private key is.

 So that leads us to the simple rule – Private keys MUST be kept private – not shared with anyone – or else this whole process is compromised.
 But the public key does not need to be protected and can be shared with the whole world.
 Perhaps on a business card, website, email or key ring,

-The other rule we must remember is that the keys ONLY work as a pair – if an operation (function) is done using one half of the key pair – the ONLY key that be used to complete the operation is the other half of the same key pair – the corresponding other half of the key pair.
+The other rule we must remember is that the keys ONLY work as a pair – if an operation (function) is done using one half of the key pair – the ONLY key that is used to complete the operation is the other half of the same key pair – the corresponding another half of the key pair.

 Are you with us so far?
 Keep an eye out for the next blog in the series, or join us for a training course, if you´re keen to learn faster.

 We love to teach and share our passion – come join us at Readynez :)

 You may be interested in these 1-day Masterclasses with Kevin: